Lili Marleen: Creation

 The words were written in 1915 as a poem of three verses by Hans Leip (1893–1983), a school teacher from Hamburg who had been conscripted into the Imperial German Army.
 Leip reportedly combined the nickname of his friend's girlfriend, Lili, with the name of another friend, Marleen, who was a nurse.
 The poem was later published in 1937 as "Das Lied eines jungen Soldaten auf der Wacht" ("The Song of a Young Soldier on Watch"), with two further verses added.

 It was set to music by Norbert Schultze in 1938 and recorded by Lale Andersen for the first time in 1939.
-In early 1942 she recorded the song in English, the lyrics translated by Norman Baillie-Stewart, a former British army officer working for German propaganda.
+In early 1942, she recorded the song in English, the lyrics translated by Norman Baillie-Stewart, a former British army officer working for German propaganda.

 Songwriter Tommie Connor also wrote English lyrics with the title "Lily of the Lamplight" in 1944.
-Another English translation was done by Dr. Theodore Stephanides during World War II and published in his memoir Climax in Crete in 1946.
+Another English translation was done by Theodore Stephanides during World War II and published in his memoir Climax in Crete in 1946.

 Exposure and reception

 After the occupation of Belgrade in 1941, Radio Belgrade became the German forces' radio station under the name of Soldatensender Belgrad (Soldiers' Radio Belgrade), with transmissions heard throughout Europe and the Mediterranean.

 While on leave in Vienna, a lieutenant working at the station was asked to collect a pile of second-hand records from the Reich radio station.
 Among them was "Lili Marleen" sung by Lale Andersen, which up till then had sold around 700 copies.
 Karl-Heinz Reintgen, the German officer in charge of the station, began playing the song on the air.
 For lack of other recordings, Radio Belgrade played the song frequently.

 The song was published in South Africa, in a wartime leaflet, with an anonymous English translation, as "Lili Marleen: The Theme Song of the Eighth Army and the 6th Armoured Division".

-Lale Andersen was awarded a gold disc for over one million sales (HMV - EG 6993).
+Lale Andersen was awarded a gold disc for over one million sales (His Master's Voice - EG 6993).
 It is thought she was awarded her copy after hostilities ended.
 HMV's copy was discarded during renovations to their Oxford Street store in the 1960s, but the disc was recovered and is now in a private collection.

 Many Allied soldiers made a point of listening to the song at the end of the day.
 For example, in his memoir Eastern Approaches, Fitzroy Maclean describes the song's effect in early 1942 during the Western Desert Campaign: "Husky, sensuous, nostalgic, sugar-sweet, her voice seemed to reach out to you, as she lingered over the catchy tune, the sickly sentimental words.
 Belgrade...
 The continent of Europe seemed a long way away.
 I wondered when I would see it again and what it would be like by the time we got there."